 In later years, the Gilchrist brothers joked about how they did all the talking, yet their brother John got all of the recognition.
 John’s standard answer to this discussion “Well, I was the cute one.”
-The three Gilchrist brothers are now successfully employed: John as an advertising executive; Michael as a labor negotiator, and Tommy as an account executive.
+The three Gilchrist brothers are now successfully employed: John as an advertising executive; Michael as a labour negotiator, and Tommy as an account executive.

-Urban legend rumors asserted falsely that Mikey had died after eating Pop Rocks and Coca-Cola.
+Urban legend rumours asserted falsely that Mikey had died after eating Pop Rocks and Coca-Cola.
 In 1997, the makers of Life Cereal held a contest to find a “new” Mikey to appear on their cereal boxes.
 The winner (chosen from 35,000 entrants) was a girl named Marli Brianna Hughes.